kohler/click/README.md

 Documentation
 -------------

-The `INSTALL` file in this directory contains installation instructions.
+The `INSTALL.md` file in this directory contains installation instructions.
 User documentation is in the `doc` subdirectory, which contains manual pages for the Click language, the Linux kernel module, and several tools; it also has a script that generates manual pages for many of the elements distributed in this package.
-To install these manual pages so you can read them, follow the `INSTALL` instructions, but `make install-man` instead of `make install`.
+To install these manual pages so you can read them, follow the `INSTALL.md` instructions, but `make install-man` instead of `make install`.

 Running a Click Router